Arcanearth house rules for D&D 5th Edition

 - Extreme weather events such as blizzards, storms, gales, volcanic eruption, tsunami, earthquake, etc.: 1-3 points

-So someone with 10 Constitution can continue for 4 days without sleep, food and water, 6 days without food and water, 9 days without water (but eats food containing water), 18 days without food, etc.
+Example: someone with 10 Constitution can continue for about 3 days without sleep, food and water, 6 days without food and water, 9 days without water (but eats food containing water), 18 days without food, etc.

-Exhaustion is recovered at the rate of 6 points for each day when all requirements are met (food, water and sleep) and no forced-march occurs.
+Exhaustion is recovered at the rate of 6 points for each day when all requirements are met (food, water and 1 ‘long rest’ per day) and no forced-march occurs.

 Appendix I – Notes on Magic